p4lang/p4c/docs/JSON_format.md

   `valid_union`)
   - `left`: the left side of the operation, or `null` if unary operation
   - `right`: the right side of the operation
+- if `type` is `local`, `value` is an integer representing an index inside an array of local integral values.
+This `type` can only be used inside of an expression, i.e. if this JSON object has a parent whose `type` attribute is `expression`.
+The meaning of these "local integral values" depend on the context in which the parent expression is evaluated.
+In the case of an expression being evaluated inside of an action function belonging to a match-action table, the local integral values correspond to the runtime data available for a given table entry (see the [actions](#actions) section for more details on runtime data).

 For an expression, `left` and `right` will themselves be JSON objects, where the `value` attribute can be one of `field`, `hexstr`, `header`, `expression`,